Apple iPhone 14 Pro Review

 There are another couple of features touted for the iPhone 14 Pro that you can’t necessarily see, or would possibly ever use.
 Car Crash detection is a feature you’ll never want to use – and one I can’t say I have tested for this review – but the idea is that it’ll alert the local emergency services if you’re unable to after a crash.

-The iPhone 14 Pro also supports Apple’s Emergency SOS via satellite feature that’ll launch first in the US and Canada in November.
+The iPhone 14 Pro also supports Apple’s Emergency SOS via satellite feature.
 This will allow the phone to reach emergency services even if you’re out of network reach.

 These are both interesting additions to a phone.
 Neither would make me rush out and upgrade, yet expanding what we expect from a phone is a strong proposition, especially as it becomes harder and harder to offer notable performance and camera upgrades year over year.

 Call quality is excellent, as is Wi-Fi performance (although there’s no WiFi 6E support) and the haptic response remains the best of any phone I have reviewed.

 - Similar endurance to the iPhone 13 Pro

 Switching from an iPhone 13 Pro Max, I was initially a little disappointed by the endurance of the 14 Pro.
 But that’s more to do with my personal expectations after spending most of the past year with Apple’s bigger phone.
 However, after my near two weeks with the phone I don’t think battery life is a weakness – even if it’s not taken any great strides forward.